 Is there a preschool Singapore Math book?

-Singapore Math doesn’t offer any preschool math resources.
-But my book, Preschool Math at Home, will give you a year’s worth of simple, playful activities that will help your child build excellent number sense before beginning the kindergarten book.
+The Primary Math series doesn’t include a preschool book.
+If you’re planning to use Singapore Math for kindergarten, my Preschool Math at Home, will give you a year’s worth of simple, playful activities that will help your child build excellent number sense before beginning the kindergarten level.

 What manipulatives do I need for Singapore Math?